Tencent/Hippy/docs/en-us/hippy-react/modules.md

 `(key: string) => Promise<string>` Get the corresponding data according to the key value.

->- key: string - The target key that needs to get the value
+>- key: string - The target key that needs to get the value.

 ### AsyncStorage.multiGet

 `(key: string[]) => Promise<[key: string, value: value][]>` Use multiple key arrays to request cache data in batches at one time, and the return value will be returned in the callback function in the form of a two-dimensional array of key-value pairs.

->- key: string[] - The array of target keys that needs to get the value
+>- key: string[] - The array of target keys that needs to get the value.

 ### AsyncStorage.multiRemove

 `(key: string[]) => void` Call this function to delete the values in AsyncStorage in batches, according to the incoming keys array.

->- key: string[] - The array of target keys to delete
+>- key: string[] - The array of target keys to delete.

 ### AsyncStorage.multiSet